dfirtrack/dfirtrackapi/README.md

-# Go API client for dfirtrack-api-go-client
+# Go API client for dfirtrackapi

 OpenAPI 3 - Documentation of DFIRTrack API